the-emoji-guy/twemoji-colr-for-Win10/README.md

 <br>

 Create a working directory:
-1. Download this `twemoji` repository as a ZIP file.
+1. Download this `Twemoji-colr` repository as a ZIP file.
 1. Extract the contents of the ZIP file to a `<local directory>`.
 1. Note the location of the `Makefile` and `package.json` files.